The Dynamics of Rank-Maximal and Popular Matchings: Example of How Algorithm Works

-Let us now take a look at the example presented on Figure \ref{algofig2}.
+Let us now take a look at the example presented in Figure \ref{algofig2}.
 This example gives us an idea about changing from an augmenting phase to a non-augmenting phase and vice versa.
-After the first iteration, the vertex $a_0$ is an activated vertex and $(a_0, p_1)$ is an activated edge and the algorithm enters a non-augmenting phase.
-In the second iteration the edge $(a_1, p_2)$ of rank $2$ becomes activated.
-Also $p_2$ is an even vertex in $G'_2$, thus the algorithm enters an augmenting phase and a rank-maximum matching in $H_2$ can be obtained by applying the augmenting path containing the edge $(a_1,p_2)$.
-The vertex $p_2$ is still reachable from $p_7$ by an even length alternating path in the third iteration.
-Thus $p_2$ remains even in $G'_3$ and in the third iteration algorithm remains in an augmenting phase.
+Before the first iteration, the vertex $a_0$ is an activated vertex and $(a_0, p_0)$ is an activated edge and the algorithm enters a non-augmenting phase after the first iteration.
+In the second iteration the edges $(a_1, p_2)$, $(a_1, p_3)$, $(a_1, p_4)$ of rank $2$ become activated.
+Also $p_2$, $p_3$ and $p_4$ are the even vertices in $G'_2$, thus the algorithm enters an augmenting phase and a rank-maximum matching in $H_2$ can be obtained by applying any of the augmenting paths starting from $a_0$.
+The vertices $p_2$, $p_3$ and $p_4$ change their type to unreachable in $G'_3$.
+Therefore, the algorithm changes to a non-augmenting phase.

-In the fourth iteration $p_2$ becomes unreachable in the $G'_4$, so the algorithm enters a non-augmenting phase.
-Since $p_2$ is unreachable in the $G'_4$ graph, the algorithm updates the set $C$.
-At this point the set $C$ consists of vertices belonging to two alternating paths 1) a path from $a_0$ to $a_5$ and 2) a path from $a_0$ to $a_9$.
-The edge $(a_9, p_9)$ becomes activated in the 5th iteration.
-Since $p_9$ is an even vertex in $G'_5$, the algorithm again enters an augmenting phase.
-In sixth iteration $p_9$ becomes unreachable thus the algorithm is again in a non-augmenting phase and the set $C$ is again updated.
-Updated set $C$ at this point contains all the vertices of the graph with the exception of $a_{12}$ and $p_{12}$.
-Finally, in order to get a rank maximal matching in $H$, we can apply an alternating path from $a_0$ to $a_{10}$ as this vertex is alive in the sixth iteration.
+In iteration $4$, $a_8$ and $a_9$ are some of the activated vertices present in the graph. $(a_8, p_8)$ and $(a_9, p_9)$ are two activated edges of rank $4$.
+Since both $p_8$ and $p_9$ belong to $E(G'_4)$, the phase changes to an augmenting phase.
+After phase $5$, there is no augmenting path starting from $a_0$ present in the graph.
+Therefore the graph enters to a non-augmenting phase after the final iteration.
+After the final phase, $a_{11}$, $a_{12}$, $a_{13}$ and $a_{14}$ are the activated vertices present in the graph.
+A rank-maximal matching of $H$ can be computed by applying an even length alternating path from $a_0$ to any of the activated vertices.

-\section{Updates of reduced graphs $H'_i$}
+\section{Updates of Reduced Graphs $H'_i$}

 Algorithm \ref{main} computes graphs $\tilde{H}_i$ such that $\tilde{H}_i$ contains every edge that belongs to some rank-maximal matching of $H_i$.
-Note that it is possible that $H'_i$ contains an edge that does not belong to $\tilde{H}_i$.
-Each such edge does not belong to any rank-maximal matching of $H_i$.
-Thus both of its endpoints belong to $U(H'_i)$.
-We will deal with such edges at the end.
-Our more important goal is to determine which edges of $\tilde{H}_i$ do not belong to $H'_i$.
+Our goal now is to determine which edges of $\tilde{H}_i$ do not belong to $H'_i$.

-By Theorem \ref{cor} point 4 we know that any rank-maximal matching $N_i$ of $H_i$ is such that $M_i \oplus N_i$ contains some path $s_i \in S_i$ is a good path.